jatin7/dse-graph-northwind-database/README.md

 If you havent yet started DSE on this node you can skip to the section "Clone the RTFAP2 repository"

-If you **have** already started the DSE service on this node, follow the instructions below to remove the default (Cassandra-only) database:
+If you **have** already started the DSE service on this node, follow the instructions below to remove the default (Cassandra-only) database and start again in Search/Analytics/Graph mode:

 1. Stop the service.
 <pre>